mailpoet/mailpoet/readme.txt

 = WooCommerce emails (Premium) =

+**All WooCommerce features are free for stores of 1,000 customers or less.**

 Increase your sales and stay in touch with your customers with our emails for WooCommerce!

 With our WooCommerce emails, you can :